 Did you know that muffins freeze very well?
 This lemon poppy seed muffin recipe makes 12 jumbo muffins.
 If you are not planning to enjoy them all right away, consider freezing them for later!
 Just allow the muffins to cool completely, then place into an airtight container and into the freezer.
 When you’re ready to enjoy them again, take them out and thaw at room temperature for 30 minutes to an hour, until they’re soft again.

 Loved this easy lemon dessert recipe?
-Check out some of my other recipes!
+Check out some of my other recipes you’re sure to enjoy!

-- Lemon Raspberry Cake – delicate lemon raspberry cake with cream cheese frosting
+- Lemon Poppy Seed Cake – the best lemon cake with lemon curd filling and lemon poppy seed cream cheese frosting!

 - Blackberry Lemon Frangipane – this French dessert is packed with lemon flavor!